tc39/proposal-temporal/docs/parse-draft.md

 ## Proposal 3.
 Irrelevant parts ignored in from()

-**Use case 1:** Only Temporal.Instant().from() and Temporal.PlainDateTime.from() still have ISO 8601 semantics.
-To process strings as ISO 8601 requires, use Absolute.from(), or Temporal.PlainDateTime.from() with Temporal.TimeZone.from(), depending on whether you need the time zone.
+**Use case 1:** Only Temporal.Instant.from(), Temporal.ZonedDateTime.from() and Temporal.PlainDateTime.from() still have ISO 8601 semantics.
+To process strings as ISO 8601 requires, use one of those depending on whether you need the time zone.

 Temporal.parse() isn't necessary in this scenario.